Lindisfarne Gospels Community Choir member

-The new work will have a suggested scoring for a chamber group of instrumentalists (approximately 12 players including both brass ensemble and orchestral instrumentalists) making the work easily adaptable to a wide variety of spaces and will embrace participatory opportunities for all age ranges.
+The new work will have a suggested scoring for a chamber group of instrumentalists making the work easily adaptable to a wide variety of spaces and will embrace participatory opportunities for all age ranges.

 The solo voices will reflect the main protagonists, with smaller roles taken from a semi - chorus of experienced singers.
-The main chorus is written for singers of all ages and abilities from the community who represent groups from Germany, the Czech Republic and Durham.
+The main chorus will be written for singers of all ages and abilities from the community who represent groups from Germany, the Czech Republic and Durham.

 We are delighted to have received a first phase development grant from Arts Council England that has enabled an exciting new short commission from Julian Philips and Stephen Plaice.
 This will première as part of the Heart of Durham concert at Ushaw College on 13 October.